Home | Workshops & Consulting | Poster Store | "Must Read" Bookshelf | Social Justice Store | Tell a Friend | Email Us

 Place your name in the center circle of the structure below.
 Write an important aspect of your identity in each of the satellite circles -- an identifier or descriptor that you feel is important in defining you.
 This can include anything: Asian American, female, mother, athlete, educator, Taoist, scientist, or any descriptor with which you identify.

-1. Share a story about a time you were especially proud to identify yourself with one of the descriptors you used above.
+1. Share a story about a time you were especially proud to identify with one of the descriptors you used above.

 2. Share a story about a time it was especially painful to be identified with one of your identifiers or descriptors.